CyberShadow/RABCDAsm/README.md

 RABCDAsm has some basic macro-like capabilities, controlled by directives and variables.
-These bear some similarity to the C preprocessor, however these are processed in-loop and thus do not involve any pre-processing.
+These bear some similarity to the C preprocessor, however these are processed in-loop rather than as a separate pre-processing step.

 ### Directives